 - Best accommodation – Rio Sierra Riverhouse

-Best & Fun Things to do in Three Rivers, California
+Things to Do in Three Rivers, California

 1. Sequoia National Park Audio Tour

-Start the day at Sequoia Coffee Co for a quick breakfast and a large eye opener.
+Start the day at Sequoia Coffee Co for a quick breakfast and a large eye-opener.
 Or pick up a picnic lunch for later.
-Then head to the park entrance to start the tour.
+Then, head to the park entrance to start the tour.

 The 300-foot dome of Moro Rock is awe-inspiring.
 And Halstead Meadow is the perfect stop for a picnic if you pack a lunch.
 Tokopah Falls is another historic landmark.
 It is a relatively easy, flat hike that ends at a beautiful waterfall surrounded by granite mountains.